open-pioneer/trails-core-packages/src/packages/http/README.md

 ```

 The signature of the `fetch()` method is compatible to the Browser's global [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) function.
-However, the `HttpService`'s method should always be preferred to take advantage of future features (logging, proxy support, etc.).
+However, the `HttpService`'s method should be preferred to take advantage of future features (such as logging or proxy support).

-## Request interceptors
+### Request interceptors

-> Note that the request interceptor API is experimental: it may change with a new minor release as a response to feedback.
+> The request interceptor API is experimental: it may change with a new minor release as a response to feedback.

 The `HttpService` supports extension via _request interceptors_.
 Request interceptors can modify requests (query parameters, headers, etc.) before they are sent to the server.